jarndt4/sports_final_project/source/football/01top_teams/top_teams.rst

 As the season nears the end and the super bowl is in sight, what teams are doing the best?
-First I will explain how the play off system works before looking at the current standings of both divisions, after explaining we'll look at the current standing in week 12 of the 2018 season.
+First I will explain how the play off system works before looking at the current standings of both divisions, after explaining we'll look at the current standing in week 13 of the 2018 season.

-In order for a National Football team to make it to the Super Bowl the team must make it to the playoffs and progress to the grand final (aka. the Super Bowl).
+In order for a National Football team to make it to the *Super Bowl* the team must make it to the playoffs and progress to the grand final (aka. the *Super Bowl*).

-Each conference gets 6 teams out of the 16 in the conference to play for the chance to compete for the Super Bowl title.
+Each conference gets 6 teams out of the 16 in the conference to play for the chance to compete for the *Super Bowl* title.
 Each conference gets 4 seeded teams based on each divisions best overall record.
 Each division also gets 2 wild card teams which is 2 teams with the best overall in 2nd place in their division.